hoomano/mojodex/docs/design-principles/tasks/execute_task.md

 - Task concept is fully described in [this doc](./whats_a_task.md).
 Basically, a task is a some work the assistant can help the user with.
 A task is fully configurable.

 #### User Task
 - Each user has its own set of tasks it can launch with Mojodex.
 A `user_task` stands for the association between a user and a task.
-Those association are defined by user's product (detailled in a coming doc).
+Those association are defined by user's profile (detailled in a coming doc).

 #### User Task Execution
 - A `user_task_execution` represents the instance of a task being executed by a user.
 It captures various details such as the start time and any relevant metadata pertaining to the execution of a specific task by a user.